zikunz/tp/docs/UserGuide.md

 ____________________________________________________________
 ```

+Note:
+> 📄 If the order index keyed in is not an integer or an integer that does not exist in the order list,
+> an error message will be shown to the user.

 #### 2.3.8.
 Update the status of an order: `orders done`

 You can use this command to change the status of an order once it is completed.

+Steps to change the status of an order:

+1. Input `orders list` command to check the order index.
+2. Input `orders done <space> <order_index>` to change the status of a specific order.
+3. Press enter.
+4. You can see the confirmation message when the order status is changed correctly.

 Format: `orders done <order_index>`